 - Recasting Rights in the Caribbean: The Formation of a Regional Fisheries Policy (Lisa Soares)

-- Financialised Food Security: Electronic Food Welfare in the US and South Africa (Luke Bantock)
+- Electronic Cashless Welfare Transfers in Australia and South Africa (Luke Bantock)

 I act as UK representative for Ethical Sugar, a non-governmental organisation which campaigns for better social and environmental standards in the sugar industry.
 In this voluntary role I have written discussion papers on the relationship between sugar cane and development and managed the English language website.